 • Any purchased TrueBlue points will not count toward qualification for Mosaic elite status.

-• TrueBlue members may purchase a maximum of 300,000 points per transaction and 200,000 per calendar year (before any bonus).
+• TrueBlue members may purchase a maximum of 200,000 points during this offer (before the bonus).

 • All purchases include a 7.5% tax recovery fee on the value of the points purchased.